Towards Interactive Autonomous Vehicle Testing: Vehicle-Under-Test-Centered Traffic Simulation: Method

-The cost function of the model encompasses various essential driving aspects vital to VUT, such as speed, acceleration, jerk, steering angle, steering change rate and traffic rule adherence, focusing on staying near the lane centerline and following the lane direction.
+The cost function of the model encompasses various essential driving aspects vital to VUT, such as speed, acceleration, jerk, steering angle, steering change rate, and traffic rule adherence, focusing on staying near the lane centerline and following the lane direction.
 To promote efficiency, the function incorporates incentives that encourage VUT to maintain speeds within legal limits.
 Comfort is quantified through metrics evaluating acceleration, jerk, and steering.
 Moreover, compliance with traffic regulations is secured by imposing penalties for deviations from ideal lane positions and vehicular orientation.
-The parameters of the cost function is fine-tuned to minimize the divergence between actual trajectories from real-world data and the planning trajectories.
+The parameters of the cost function are fine-tuned to minimize the divergence between actual trajectories from real-world data and the planning trajectories.
 The specific design references the methodology outlined in \cite{huang2023differentiable}.

-We utilize Bayesian networks to conceptualize the cost function for VUT as a distribution rather than being single-valued, reflecting the inherent uncertainty of traffic environments.
-To model and learn the distributional weight parameters of the cost function effectively, we assume that the cost function parameters follow a Gaussian distribution, which allows us to capture the essential characteristics of driving behavior with mean and variance as the primary descriptors.
-The Bayesian network updates the beliefs about the Gaussian parameters using Bayesian inference, which adjusts the mean and variance of the distribution accordingly \cite{ben2008bayesian}.
+We conceptualize the cost function for VUT as a distribution rather than being single-valued, reflecting the inherent uncertainty of traffic environments.
+To model and learn the distributional weight parameters of the cost function effectively, we assume that the cost function parameters follow a Gaussian distribution.
+This approach allows us to capture the essential characteristics of driving behaviors with mean and variance as the primary descriptors.
+Through forward propagation in the neural network, we learn and optimize the Gaussian parameters, specifically the mean and variance, to fit the data.
+This process provides us with a distribution of weights for the cost function, which effectively models the variability in driving behaviors.

-\subsection{Learning process}
+\subsection{Learning Process}

 In constructing the training process for our model, we adopted the loss function framework as described in the referenced work \cite{huang2023differentiable}, adhering to an end-to-end methodology utilizing real-world driving data.
 The loss function is a composite of four terms, integrating prediction loss for all agents, score loss to calculate the probabilities of different futures, imitation loss, and the cost of planning for VUT.
 The comprehensive loss equation is defined as: